A Trout in the Milk: Visual effects

 The standout visual effects sequence from the episode for visual effects supervisor Mark Kolpack and many fans of the series depicted a hatch opening underwater to reveal a rocket silo for launching "Project Insight", all created through computer-generated imagery.
 Kolpack first created storyboards of the sequence, before designing the rocket with his team; the design was based on actual rockets from the "1970s era", including Apollo 11.
 Extensive research was done on actual rockets to depict the launch accurately, down to "the deflected flames that then transitioned to the huge plume of smoke".
 Long simulations were run to create the water pouring into the silo from outside the hatch, while the shot where the hatch first opens under the water was even more difficult.
 Creating the correct amount of mist coming off the water was also a challenge.

 Marvel Cinematic Universe tie-ins

 "Project Insight", a major plot point in Captain America: The Winter Soldier (2014), is featured heavily, due to the Chronicoms altering the timeline so its deployment is 40 years sooner than established in the films.
 Like in The Winter Soldier, "Project Insight" is targeting high-level assets, such as Bruce Banner, Peggy Carter, Victoria Hand, Nick Fury, Robert Gonzales, Jim Morita, and Isabelle Hartley.
 Other names were also included in the episode as Easter eggs, including other characters who have appeared in the series or comics.
-Roger Dooley, the SSR New York chief from Agent Carter, is also referenced in the episode.
+Roger Dooley, the Strategic Scientific Reserve New York chief from Agent Carter, is also referenced in the episode.